mjc-school/MJC-School/stage #2/module #1. GIT & Build Tools/build tools/build_tools.md

 ### Intro

 Software development is a complex process.
 A lot of people can work on it.
-Before we can see the application it needs to be packaged into a binary executable.The application itself may (and always will) have dependencies (e.g. external JAR files from other projects to support some features with database and ect.).
+Before we can see the application it needs to be packaged into a binary executable.
+The application itself may (and always will) have dependencies (e.g. external JAR files from other projects to support some features with database and ect.).
 To package an application, we first need to ensure that all dependencies are available, then we need to compile the source files against the dependencies, then run our test cases ( your code should always be tested), and finally we can package our application.